damiencarbery/quotes/quotes.md

 ---

-“It’s not the customer’s job to know what they want.” - Steve Jobs
+“It's not the customer's job to know what they want.” - Steve Jobs

 ---